A Better Calgary Party

-The A Better Calgary Party (ABC) is a conservative municipal political party in Calgary, Alberta, founded ahead of the city's 2025 municipal election.
+The A Better Calgary Party (ABC) is a conservative municipal political party in Calgary, Alberta, founded ahead of the poll city's 2025 municipal election.
 The party's only elected councillor is Mike Jamieson.

 History

-The A Better Calgary Party was launched on June 19, 2024 and officially founded on October 19, registering with Elections Calgary on March 26, 2025.
-This followed the introduction of provincial legislation allowing municipal political parties in Calgary and Edmonton.
-The party's founding was motivated by dissatisfaction with Mayor Jyoti Gondek and City Council, with founding members involved in a 2024 attempt to recall Gondek.
-The party intends to run a mayoral candidate and will run councillor candidates in most wards.
-However, it is not running candidates in certain wards and is instead endorsing other conservative candidates, including some running with the Communities First party.
+The A Better Calgary Party was launched on June 19, 2024, and officially founded on October 19, later registering with Elections Calgary on March 26, 2025.
+This followed the introduction of provincial legislation permitting municipal political parties in Calgary and Edmonton.
+The party's founding was motivated by dissatisfaction with Mayor Jyoti Gondek and City Council, with founding members having been involved in a 2024 effort attempt to recall Gondek.
+The party intends to run a mayoral candidate and councillor candidates in most wards.
+However, it is not contesting certain wards and is instead endorsing other conservative candidates, including some affiliated with the Communities First party.

 Positions

-The A Better Calgary Party describes itself as "centre-right" and a "big tent, membership-driven organization" consisting of "common sense conservatives".
-Though it does not have a specific policy platform and does not intend to whip its councillors, figures within the party have expressed opposition to Calgary's climate emergency declaration and blanket rezoning policy.
+The A Better Calgary Party describes itself as a "big tent, membership-driven organization" consisting of "common sense conservatives".
+Though it does not have a specific policy platform and does not intend to whip its councillors.